-What Should I Do When My Tap Water is Not Clear?
+What Should I Do if the Water in My Tap Isn't Clear?

 Homeowners should never settle for tap water that is cloudy or milky.
 If you turn on your faucets and discover anything that isn’t crystal clear, then you need to stop right there and consider the benefits of clean water services.
 Fortunately, cloudy tap water might not be harmful to your health, but it still warrants a quick study of water treatment products.
 Read on to learn what you should do the next time your tap water comes out dirty.

 If you notice cloudy water coming from all your faucets and have a public water source, then it’s likely caused by a pressurized municipal system.
 More often than not, dirty tap water is directly related to the amount of air contained within the water.
 Yes, even air can give the illusion of cloudy tap water.
 Most of the time, the cloudy effect will vanish after a few minutes once the water has settled.
 If cloudy water is only coming out of one faucet, then there is likely an issue with that fixture.
 If cloudy water never settles or if it precipitates at the bottom of a drinking glass, then you likely have dirt, silt, rust, or any other substance that entered the plumbing system and you should think of installing a water filter.